-The Koopman operator acts on the infinite-dimensional space of observables but has the benefit of being linear
+The Koopman operator acts on the infinite-dimensional space of observables but has the benefit of being linear:

-\subsubsection{\Glsentrylong{dmd}}
+\subsubsection{\Glsfmtlong{dmd}}

 \glslocalreset{dmd} In some rare cases, it is possible to find a finite-dimensional subspace of $L^2$, so the Koopman operator, restricted to that subspace, is both finite-dimensional and linear, allowing the well-studied descriptions of linear systems~\cite{mezic2021koopman}.
 In general, however, such an invariant subspace does not exist, so a finite-dimensional approximation of $\kappa$ must be sought instead.
-This has motivated a growing body of data-driven approaches, founded on Koopman theory, have increased in popularity~\cite{brunton2021modern}.
-The idea is to approximate $\kappa$ using trajectories $\{\bm{x}_\timeidx\}_{\timeidx=1}^T$ collected from real dynamical systems, reinforced using a library of nonlinear functions, and then use the approximated $\kappa$ to simulate and analyse the system.
+This has motivated a growing body of data-driven approaches, founded on Koopman theory, that have increased in popularity~\cite{brunton2021modern}.
+The idea is to approximate $\kappa$ using trajectories $(\bm{x}_\timeidx)_{\timeidx=1}^T$ collected from real dynamical systems, reinforced using a library of nonlinear functions, and then use the approximation to simulate and analyse the system.